 Every child grows and learns at his or her own pace.
 Children can vary in skills and development.
 You know your child better than anyone else.
 If you have concerns about your child’s development, early intervention can help.

-Please call us if you’d like to inquire about Early Intervention in Fayette County; call 724-430-1370 for a referral.
+If you would like to inquire about Early Intervention in Fayette County, call 724-430-1370 for a referral.

 Early Intervention in Pennsylvania Statewide CONNECT Line: Linking families to early intervention services and support.
 1-800-692-7288 |